 Photo of Howard Carter

 Facts about Howard Carter: His Early Discoveries

-Howard Carter worked on his first project at the age of 17 in Bani Hassan, which was the grave site of the Sovereign Princes of Middle Egypt during 2000 B.C.
-He was not the head archaeologist, and was responsible for recording and copying the drawings on the walls of the tomb.
-This was a good task for him, due to his studies in art.
+Howard Carter worked on his first project at the age of 17 in Bani Hassan, which was the gravesite of the Sovereign Princes of Middle Egypt during 2000 B.C.
+He was not the head archaeologist, and was responsible for recording and copying the drawings on the walls of the tomb, which was an excellent task for him due to his studies in art.
 His passion for archeology grew through this project.
 While working as a tracer, he would work all day long, only stopping to sleep inside the tomb itself.

-Due to Carter's hard work, he was appointed Principle Artist to the Egyptian Exploration Fund, where they began excavating at the burial place of Queen Hatshepsut.
-The knowledge he acquired during this project helped him earn respect, which led him to being offered the job of First Chief Inspector General of Monuments in Upper Egypt.
-He was placed in charge of the excavation along the Nile Valley.
+Due to Carter's hard work, he was appointed Principal Artist to the Egyptian Exploration Fund, where they began excavating at the burial place of Queen Hatshepsut.
+The knowledge he acquired during this project helped him earn respect, and was eventually offered the job of First Chief Inspector General of Monuments in Upper Egypt.
+He was in charge of the excavation along the Nile Valley.

 Archaeologist: Howard Carter

 Howard Carter and King Tut

 Carter's most famous find was one that he was uncertain truly existed.
 Fortunately for him and all of us, Lord Carnarvon supported his belief that the Valley of the Kings still held an undiscovered tomb, despite all former excavators abandoning the area because they discovered everything worth discovering.